 Does the Tardis play a part in the regeneration process??
 Why didn’t The Doctor’s Daughter get a new body??

 What about the Doctor’s Morbius regenerations?
-(The Brain of Morbius) And why was Romana able to choose her body after trying on a few??
+(The Brain of Morbius) And where does Ruth fit in?
+(Fugitive of the Judoon) And why was Romana able to choose her body after trying on a few??
 (Destiny of the Daleks)

 While regeneration is a good thing, it can also be quite sad.
 When the 4th Doctor became the 5th, in Logopolis, it seemed so lonely.
 Sure, he had 3 companions with him, but he had just met two of them, and we’re not really sure if he even liked the third.
 The same for the 1st, 5th, and 6th Doctors, whose companions were recent additions.